 Students need to achieve a minimum of a Level 1 on the ATI RN Pharmacology Proctored Assessment.
-Students who achieve less than a Level 1 are required to complete 8 active learning templates and retake the assessment.
+Students who achieve less than a Level 1 are required to complete a pharmacology focused review and retake the assessment.
 Students need to achieve a minimum of a Level 1 to pass the course and be eligible to take the ATI Comprehensive Predictor.
 Students need to obtain a minimum Probability Score of 90% on the ATI RN Proctored Comprehensive Predictor.
-Students who achieve less than 90% are required to complete 8 active learning templates and retake the assessment.
+Students who achieve less than 90% are required to complete a comprehensive predictor focused review and retake the assessment.